oze4/godaddygo/README.md

 ## Usage

 This library is rather "self-documenting" - we mirror the structure of the GoDaddy API.

-For example, for this endpoint...
+Consider the following endpoint, which allows you to add a DNS record to a domain..

 ![screenshot_from_godaddy_docs](https://i.imgur.com/tN2IveY.png)

-...the code would look like:
+Programmatically, this would look like:

 ```golang
 // Simplified